ndrinaldi/540api/README.md

 deploy single service (client, team member, etc)

-Included witht he services is a swaager doc, json schema for the resources, and the resources themselves. sampleProjects shows an example of how to use these endpoints in js.
+Included witht he services is a swaager doc, json schema for the resources, and the resources themselves.
+The sampleProjects.js shows an example of how to use these endpoints in js.
 Use IDs to fill in appropriate information.
 Pleasd ignore static_content_test, it was used for testing purposes.

 In each service file there is a serverless config file for aws, the node.js file to call dynamoDB functions, and